Arpeggione Sonata

 The Sonata for Arpeggione and Piano in A minor, D. 821, was written by Franz Schubert in Vienna in November 1824.
-The sonata is the only substantial composition for the arpeggione (which was essentially a bowed guitar) extant today.
-The sonata was composed in November 1824, about a month after he had returned to Vienna from his second stay in Zseliz.
+The sonata is the only substantial composition extant today for the arpeggione (which was essentially a bowed guitar).
+The sonata was composed in November 1824, about a month after Schubert had returned to Vienna from his second stay in Zseliz.
 It has been adapted to other string instruments, especially the cello.

 History

 The piece was probably commissioned by Schubert's friend Vincenz Schuster, who was a virtuoso of the arpeggione, an instrument which had been invented only the previous year.
 By the time the sonata was published posthumously in 1871, the enthusiasm for the novelty of the arpeggione had long since vanished, together with the instrument itself.

 Movements

 The work consists of three movements.
 A typical performance takes just over 20 minutes.

 Performance history

-Today, the piece is heard almost exclusively in transcriptions for cello and piano or viola and piano that were arranged after the posthumous publication, although versions that substitute other instruments—including double bass, flute, euphonium, alto saxophone and clarinet for the arpeggione, or guitar or harp for the piano part—are also performed.
+Today, the piece is heard almost exclusively in transcriptions for cello and piano or viola and piano that were arranged after the posthumous publication, although versions that substitute other instruments—including violin, double bass, flute, euphonium, alto saxophone and clarinet for the arpeggione, or guitar or harp for the piano part—are also performed.
 Transcribers have attempted to address the problems posed by the smaller playing range of these alternative instruments, in comparison with the arpeggione, as well as the attendant modifications in articulation (4 versus 6 strings).